 Earlier in our appointment, Dr Lantzy, Dr Roman’s husband, the hospital’s neonatologist, had joined us.
 He was a jovial man, and immensely likeable.
 He watched Jasper move about the office, easily maneuvering a new environment.
 Dr Lantzy commented, He looks great!
 If I didn’t know his history, I would think he was a regular kid.
 Later, once Dr Lantzy had left, she cautioned me about his comment – appearing to be a healthy little boy, Jasper’s vision could easily be overlooked, and he might miss the proper attention, interventions, and support that he needs.
 This is our struggle, the grey area Jasper and I inhabit.
 Until now, no one had echoed this back to me.
 No one else got it in quite the same way.

-Dr Roman described the CVI Range – a tool she developed for evaluating Cortical Visual Impairment.
+Dr Roman described the CVI Range – a tool she developed for evaluating the impact of Cortical Visual Impairment.
 The CVI Range was familiar through my late night studies, and from Dr Roman’s book.
 Scores range from one to ten, and are divided into three Phases.
 Phase I is the lowest, or beginning.
-The end of Phase III – a theoretical ten on the scale – means CVI has resolved, and no longer interferes with functional vision.
+The end of Phase III – a theoretical ten on the scale – means CVI has “resolved,” or no longer interferes with functional vision.
 Resolution is like reaching, Dr Roman gestured into the air with her arms…Wonderland.
 She has worked with hundreds of kids with CVI.
 In one of our phone conversations, she told me that, of all those kids, CVI had mostly “resolved” for maybe a handful.
 A handful.
 Out of hundreds of kids.
-Certain providers had given me the impression that CVI could resolve on its own, as if it resolution was a common phenomenon.
-In the end, Dr Roman conservatively put Jasper in the middle of the Range, in Phase II.
+Certain other providers had given me the impression that CVI could resolve all on its own, as if resolution was a common phenomenon.
+These days we know CVI does not “resolve,” but there is the potential for improvement.
+In the end, Dr Roman conservatively put Jasper in the middle, in Phase II.
 She emphasized that intentional CVI interventions are required for improvement.
-She estimated that Jasper could reach Phase III over the next year.
+She estimated he might reach Phase III over the next year or so.

 We would return to Pittsburgh in October, when the landscape will be awash in the kind of brilliant fall colors, yellow, red, that Jasper prefers.
 Until then we will do all we can to move closer to Wonderland.